chizurum4444/Animal_Image_Classifier/README.md

 # Animal Classifier

-- I implemented a Deep CNN model to classify images of dogs and cats.
+- Built a Deep CNN model for the classification of dog and cat images.

 # Why Classify Cats and Dogs ?